jmahmood/Underscore.sfdc/README.md

 # Underscore.sfdc
 This is an on-again off-again experiment to see how much of the underscore.js api one could implement using the APEX language on Salesforce.com.

-Thi code isn't stable and will change between versions.
+This code isn't stable and will change between versions.
 Use at your own risk.

 # Goal